Australians in Saudi Arabia: Politics

-Islamic law or the Sharia – is a fundamental religious concept of Islam which is seen as the expression of God's command for Muslims and in application, constitutes a system of duties that are incumbent upon all Muslims by virtue of their religious beliefs.
-The Sharia is the primary source of legislation but the actual promulgation of legislation and implementation of policy is often mitigated by more mundane factors, such as political expediency, the inner politics of the ruling family and the influence of intertribal politics, which remain strong in the kingdom.

-In June 2017, Bahrain, Saudi Arabia, the United Arab Emirates and Egypt, cut off diplomatic ties and implemented a blockade of Qatar.
-Negotiations towards a resolution have not been successful and relations with Qatar remain strained.

 Women in Saudi Arabia

 Legal status for women in Saudi Arabia is extremely different to the likes of Australian politics and law.
-In Saudi Arabia the legal system requires all women to have a male guardian, this guardian has authority to make a number of decisions on behalf of women, similar to that of a minor.
+In Saudi Arabia, the legal system requires all women to have a male guardian, this guardian has authority to make a number of decisions on behalf of women, similar to that of a minor.
 Women were only granted the right to vote in the 2015 elections.
 This progressive landmark change in law created a monumental shift on the lives of Saudi Arabian women and the stigma behind being a woman in Saudi Arabia.

 There was some hesitation to register to vote as there was still a lot of bureaucratic chores that accompanied the registration process with statistics from a 2020 article from news journal ‘Foreign Policy’ that women only makeup 6% of the 1.7 million people electorate.

 Living conditions

-Compound living

 Most expats living in Saudi Arabia find themselves living in Western compounds, this housing is like living in a small self-contained holiday village that can have a range of amenities with anything from multiple pools to restaurants, markets and even shopping malls.
 Within the compounds the dress is Western, and some compounds ban any form of Saudi dressing.

 Generally accommodation on western compounds in Saudi Arabia is reasonable comfortable, quite spacious and can be rather lavish living quarters compared to off compound housing.
 Most westerners particularly Australian Expats chose to live within these compounds due to the freedom and security, particularly having young children security is a large reason why compound living is so popular.
 Most expats have their accommodation costs paid directly by their employer who will also normally arrange housing, insurance, schools and even a healthcare plan.